ruthiepina/HealthSync/README.md

 ```
 As a user, I should be able to search for healthcare providers based on location, specialty, and other relevant filters.

-I should be able to view profiles of healthcare providers, including their reviews and availability.
+I should be able to view profiles of healthcare providers, including availability.

 I want to be able to schedule appointments with selected providers directly through the web application, choosing convenient time slots based on availability.